Anal Cancer: Staging and Treatment

 • If the cancer has spread to other organs.
 This is called metastasis.

 Staging is important because it helps to guide your treatment plan.
 The staging system is very complex.
-Below is a summary staging system.
-Be sure to talk to your provider about the stage of your cancer.
+Below is a summary of the staging system.
+Talk to your provider about the stage of your cancer.

-• Stage I: The tumor is located in the anus and is 2 cm or less in size.
+• Stage IIA (2A): The tumor is located in the anus and is 2-5 cm in size.
 It has not spread to the lymph nodes or to other organs.

-• Stage IV: The tumor can be any size and has spread to other organs and to the lymph nodes.
+• Stage IV (4): The tumor can be any size and may have spread to the lymph nodes and other body parts.

 How is anal cancer treated?